 As a part of our mission to commit to the development of missional organizations, we have developed partnerships with various ministries and organizations in order to make graduate education more affordable.

-Students currently involved with any of these ministries may qualify for generous tuition for all courses.
+Students currently involved with any of these ministries may qualify for a generous tuition scholarship for all courses.